 Get in Touch

-If you are a frontline adviser or support worker, you can email us at SJLC@justrightscotland.org.uk to discuss referring a service user to us.
+If you are a frontline adviser or support worker, you can make a referral to us on behalf of a service user.

 Due to limited resources, we are not able to take “self-referrals” directly from members of the public.
 You can ask an adviser or support worker to refer you to us, though.